-In this explainer, we will learn how to solve problems about the equilibrium of a particle under the action of three forces using the triangle of forces method.
+In this explainer, we will learn how to solve problems about the equilibrium of a particle under the action of three forces meeting at a point using the resultant of forces or triangle of force method.

 The resultant force, , of and is given by and is represented graphically as an arrow that has its tail at the same point as the tail of and its head at the same point as the head of , as shown in the following figure.